Quantum-critical transport in marginal Fermi liquids: Conductivity

-As will be shown in the next sub-section, when the critical fluctuations scale as a function of $\omega/T$, in other words, when the imaginary part of the propagator of the collective modes is as ${\rm Im} D_R({\bf q}, \omega) = {\cal F}_{\bf q} (\omega/T)$, the imaginary part of the memory matrix is proportional to temperature, i.e., $\hat{M}''_0(t, t') \propto T$.
-If there is a conserved quantity so that $\hat{M}_0''(t, t')$ has a zero eigenvalue as described by Eq.~(\ref{zeroeigenvalue}), $\sigma(\omega,T) \propto -i/\omega$ with a vanishing linear in $T$ resistivity.
-This is true for small Fermi-surfaces where Umklapp is ineffective.
+As will be shown in Sec.
+IV, if the critical fluctuations scale as a function of $\omega/T$, in other words, when the imaginary part of the propagator of the collective modes is as ${\rm Im} D_R({\bf q}, \omega) = {\cal F}_{\bf q} (\omega/T)$, the imaginary part of the memory matrix is proportional to temperature, i.e., $\hat{M}''_0(t, t') \propto T$.
+If there is a conserved quantity so that $\hat{M}_0''(t, t')$ has a zero eigenvalue as described by Eq.~(\ref{zeroeigenvalue}), $\sigma(\omega,T) \propto -i/\omega$ with a vanishing linear-in-$T$ resistivity.
+This is true for small Fermi surfaces where Umklapp is ineffective.
 However, as will be demonstrated in Sec.
-II-E, for large Fermi-surfaces where Umklapp scattering occurs, there is no such conserved quantity and a nonzero linear in $T$ resistivity results.
+IV C, for large Fermi surfaces where Umklapp scattering occurs, there is no such conserved quantity and a nonzero linear-in-$T$ resistivity results.
 Since the real part $\hat{M}'_0(t, t')$ of the memory matrix is proportional to $\omega$, Eq.~(\ref{optical conductivity}) shows that the electrical conductivity then scales as a function of $\omega/T$ and may be written as $\sigma(\omega, T) = T^{-1} {\cal G}(\omega/T)$ with ${\cal G}(0)$ finite.
-Therefore, when the Fermi-surface is large and the critical fluctuations obey a $\omega/T$ scaling, the quantum-critical conductivity also obeys a $\omega/T$ scaling.
+Therefore, when the Fermi surface is large and the critical fluctuations obey a $\omega/T$ scaling, the quantum-critical conductivity also obeys a $\omega/T$ scaling.

-\subsection{Low-temperature electrical and thermal conductivities}
+\section{Low-temperature electrical and thermal conductivities}